 We are incredibly proud to have most of our leadership roles filled by women from diverse backgrounds.
 From our Latinx winemaker to our general manager and many roles in between, you can find a woman leader at Gary Farrell, and we continue to look to add diversity to our team across all roles.

-For almost a decade we have actively been a safe place for guests and employees of the LGBTQ community.
-We continue to be an ally to the LGBTQ community and work closely with local and national organizations further their cause.
+For more than a decade we have actively been a safe place for guests and employees of the LGBTQ community.
+We continue to be an ally to the Human Rights Campaign and work closely with local and national LGBTQ organizations to further their cause.

-We are committed to supporting young people of color in their quest for a college education.
-To that end, Gary Farrell supports the Sonoma State University’s Wine Business Institute Wine Industry Scholars Program (WISP), sponsoring a first-generation, low-income student whose parents are or have been employed in the wine industry, in a wine business, or in a position that is agriculturally-related to the wine industry.
+We are committed to supporting marginalized populations in their quest for a college education.
+To that end, Gary Farrell supports the Sonoma State University Wine Business Institute’s Wine Industry Scholars Program (WISP), sponsoring a first-generation, low-income student whose parents are or have been employed in the wine industry, in a wine business, or in a position that is agriculturally-related to the wine industry.